 As an FYI, I used Long Tail Pro to find these long tail phrases in this sleeping bag example.Click here to try Long Tail Pro for free

 If you are using only the standard Amazon US affiliate link, then you're missing out on potential commissions when you get clicks from international visitors from countries like Canada, the U.K, and many more.

-I know Jake uses the aforementioned Genius Link on his site and just by signing up for Amazon Associates UK and Canada he has made hundreds of dollars that would have been completely missed.
+I know Jake also uses Genius Link on his site and just by signing up for Amazon Associates UK and Canada he has made hundreds of dollars that would have been completely missed.

 Affiliate Link to Images

 A simple but often overlooked tactic to improve you Amazon affiliate sales is to link to Amazon using all the images in your post.

 When people are reading your product review articles, they will very often click on the image.
 If the image link simply pulls up the image file on your site, that's potentially one less visitor you could have sent to Amazon.

 That's a wasted opportunity to make more passive income.